rami-aouinti/bro-world-frontend-ui/README.md

 - Optional integrations (Redis, analytics, advertising) can remain empty when not needed.
 - Restart the dev server after changing environment variables so Nuxt picks up the new values.

+### Help centre content

+The `/help` experience relies on the mock dataset in `server/mock/help.json`, which stores every category and article with localized strings.

+When you update the help centre:

+- Edit `server/mock/help.json` to adjust articles (provide English, French, German, and Arabic copies for each field).
+- Update the UI strings in `i18n/locales/{en,fr,de,ar}.json` under the `help` namespace to keep hero copy, FAQs, and feedback labels aligned.
+- Review the Vue pages in `pages/help/` and components in `components/help/` if you need to add new layout blocks or change SEO metadata.

 ## 🗂️ Project Structure

 Here's an overview of the most important directories to help you navigate the codebase quickly: